 If you’re new to international shipping, you might be confused by the various terms used for service providers that handle cargo.
 For example: NVOCC vs. freight forwarder.
 What’s the difference between these two kinds of companies?
-What does each one do, and how do you know which one to approach when you have a shipment to arrange?
+What does each do, and how do you know which one to approach when you have a shipment to arrange?

 Here’s a quick rundown.